 - Everyone wash their hands.

 - Use the trail mix recipe as a guideline, with parental discretion.
-The measurements here are just guidelines.
+The measurements are adjustable.

 - Clean up the kitchen when you’re done.